 If your attention-challenged offspring get rolling-eyes bored in line, hand them a device loaded with the Play Disney Parks app to let them access enhanced park experiences, find treasures hidden in plain sight, and answer Disney trivia questions.
 Or simply let them learn to cope with those waiting-for-a-ride feelings, just like you did when you were a kid.

 Kids this age thrive on interactivity.
 At California Adventure, budding artists will appreciate the drop-in Animation Academy, where animators teach kids how to draw Disney characters, as well as the Sorcerer's Workshop, which reveals how that art is brought to life.
-There’s more teenybopper fun to be had at the carnival-style Games of Pixar Pier, and Broadway fans shouldn’t miss the impressive, hour-long Frozen Live at the Hyperion show.
-In Disneyland proper, aspiring magicians can attend Mysteries of Magic, an early-morning prestidigitation lesson at Main Street’s Magic Shop.
-And in Downtown Disney, bowlers can improve their score at Splitsville or geek out at the virtual-reality walkthroughs at the Void.
+There’s more teenybopper fun to be had at the carnival-style Games of Pixar Pier, and Broadway fans shouldn’t miss the impressive, 30-minute Tale of the Lion King show.
+And in Downtown Disney, bowlers can improve their score at Splitsville.

-Superhero fans will be excited to hear about the new Marvel character experiences at California Adventure: It’s your chance to meet Captain America, Thor, and Loki, or to take part in a dance-off with the Guardians of the Galaxy crew.
-And there’s more to come: A new land based on the Marvel Universe, including attractions starring the Avengers and Spider-Man, opens in 2020.
+Superhero fans will be excited for the Marvel character experiences at California Adventure: It’s your chance to meet Captain America, Thor, and Loki, or to take part in a dance-off with the Guardians of the Galaxy crew.
+Watch Spiderman fly through the sky, and watch Ironman, Black Panther, and the rest of the crew spring into action at the Avengers Headquarters.

 Teenagers (ages 13 to 18)